Shruti2301/Python-Basics/README.md

 # Python-Basics
-A repository dedicated to practice the basics the Python
+A Jupyter Notebook dedicated to practice the basics the Python.